pranit1988/ExploratoryTesting_Moneyfy/README.md

 ## How much time you have planned for each charter?
    * App Home and Category screen are the primary features as it is the origin point for creating expenses/incomes.
    * Accounts and Currencies are the secondary key features to be tested.
-   * Overall 94 TCs are identified with 32 - High, 42 - Medium and 20 - Low priortiy Test Cases, 116 days will be required to automate the test cases and complete test execution
+   * Overall 94 TCs are identified with 32 - High, 42 - Medium and 20 - Low priortiy Test Cases, so in all 116 days if single person is required to automate the test cases and complete test execution.
+Depending on the number of persons allocated based on budget and team size , number of days can be reduced significantly.

 ## What kind of risks you need to mitigate for this type of application?